7orivorian/Wraith/README.md

 }
 ```

-the subscriber must then be subscribed to an event bus.
-This can be done within the subsciber itself
+The subscriber must then be subscribed to an event bus, which can be done within the subsciber itself.

 ```java
 public class ExampleSubscriber extends Subscriber {